-The Penn State B.S. degree is awarded after either the first or second year of medical school, depending on whether the student selects the six- or seven- year option, and the Jefferson M.D. degree is awarded after year four of medical school.
+The Penn State B.S. degree is awarded after the first year of medical school and the Jefferson M.D. degree is awarded after year four of medical school.
 More than 1,000 students have earned their B.S./M.D. degrees through this cooperative PMM program.
 Dr. Ronald A. Markle is the PMM program director at Penn State.

 (This program does not replace the Premedicine major at Penn State.
 Students in that program generally complete four years of study at the University and earn a bachelor’s degree before starting medical school.)

 Students entering the cooperative participate in a rigorous academic curriculum.
 Applicants with the following credentials will be considered for the initial review process for admission to the accelerated Premedical-Medical program:

 - A total score of 2100 or higher on the SAT or a composite score of 32 or higher on the ACT* from a single test date no later than October of their senior year. *Students taking the ACT are required to submit the writing component.
 Note: Admissions criteria will change for applicants applying for Fall 2017 due to the expected changes in the SAT by the College Board.
 Penn State will no longer require the writing score from the SAT or ACT.